 By Marisol Florén Romero

 Marisol Florén Romero is the Assistant Director for Library Services and Foreign & International Law Librarian at Florida International University (FIU) College of Law.
-Marisol Florén-Romero manages FIU Law Library legal reference, outreach and legal research instruction activities.
+Marisol Florén-Romero manages FIU Law Library legal reference.
 She oversees the acquisition and development of FIU Law Library’s foreign and international collection and is the Special Collections librarian.
 Dr. Florén-Romero received her B.A. in History summa cum laude from the University of Navarra, in Pamplona, Spain; a M.L.S. with a minor in Latin American Librarianship from the University of Texas at Austin; and a Ph.D. in Library and Information Science from the University of Illinois at Urbana-Champaign.

 Table of Contents

 - 1. General Information

 - 2.2.
 The Court System

 - 2.3.
 Specialized Courts

 - 3.5.
 Case Law Reporters